107208579/tracking/README.md

 <br />

 ### Other options
-I've documented [various alternative options](https://github.com/107208579/calendar-tracking/blob/main/options/README.md) on how to log events to a calendar.
+I've documented [various alternative options](https://github.com/107208579/calendar-tracking/blob/main/options/README.md) across different systems on how to log events to a calendar.
 <br />
 <br />